Research launch: Family Problems in Victoria

 Our Senior Researchers, Yolanda Mansfield and Bethia Burgess, discuss what the new publications reveal about the complexity of navigating and resolving family problems, including the links to disadvantage and high unmet legal need.

-They will also explore what this research means for improving access to justice for Victorians, and how the research can support service design, policy, and reform.
+They also explore what this research means for improving access to justice for Victorians, and how the research can support service design, policy, and reform.

 Host